SeniorDesignBehrend/AIBI-Computer-Vision-for-Manufacturing/Requirements/Unified_Requirements_Analysis.md

   - In-situ capture capability for production floor use
   - Intuitive configuration for barcode mapping and field assignment
   - Clear visual feedback during training and setup procedures
-- **Priority:** Medium
+- **Priority:** High
 - **Source:** Oct 2: "Develop easy-to-use interface for non-technical workers to train system"

 #### PU-4: Diverse Workforce Accommodation
-- **Requirement:** Design system to accommodate workers with varying language skills and technical literacy
+- **Requirement:** Design system to accommodate workers with varying technical skills and possible disabilities
 - **Details:**
   - Visual indicators that transcend language barriers
   - Intuitive symbols and color coding for status communication
   - Support for temporary workers with minimal training
-  - Account for varying skill levels and tenure
+  - Account for varying skill levels
 - **Priority:** Medium
 - **Source:** Sept 19: "they sometimes don't speak our language"; "these folks that get hired, they come from temp agencies"